If you were to look back at my most recent blogs you’ll see that I’ve ‘fell off’ a little bit.

 Those 2 words ‘’that’s ok’ are more powerful than anything else in your vocabulary in those moments of failure

 Acknowledging You May Have Irrational Beliefs About Failure

 Have you ever heard the expression ‘Deepak you’re too hard on yourself!’.

 I know I have.

 It’s something that the vast majority of us fall foul to.

 So be mindful of this – that you have a tendency to blow problems up in your own mind and make them out to be ‘life/success ending’.

-If this is something that you’ve been commonly told you do – recognise that this is a narrative bias you have in your heart and mind that ‘colours’ the way in which you see the world – so be mindful of this.
+If this is something that you’ve been commonly told you do – recognize that this is a narrative bias you have in your heart and mind that ‘colors’ the way in which you see the world – so be mindful of this.